 There are many reasons a person in Pennsylvania would need to use the small claims court system.
-Today, the SMA Law Group wants to give you some information about what small claims are, a general overview of the process, and discuss whether an attorney is necessary in these cases.
+Today, the SMT Legal wants to give you some information about what small claims are, a general overview of the process, and discuss whether an attorney is necessary in these cases.

 What is a “small claim” in Pennsylvania?